British Values and SMSC

 The DfE have reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”

-Schools, through their curriculum, are legally bound to fundamental British values.
+Schools, through their curriculum, are legally bound to actively promote fundamental British values.

 Rule of Law